Here my article in Zester Daily

 cous cous of the year.

-Experts and Chefs superstar from all over the world meet here to create and cook dozen of yummy dishes.in the kitchen copySAM_4263 copy
+Experts and Chefs superstar from all over the world meet here to create and cook dozen of yummy dishes.

 The kitchen is a real battlefield, the temperature is heating up, the stress is on!
 Everybody is working hard. although I think that the “i veri eroi”